-At the Angel Laser Clinic we have a team of 2 Dermatologists, 2 Doctors and 5 laser practitioners.
-We can offer expert advice and a range of treatment options from medication to laser treatment.
+At the Angel Laser Clinic we have a team of laser practitioners that can offer expert advice about laser treatment for acne.

-- Laser treatment: Regenlite pulse dye laser, Revlite laser and blue light therapy
+- Laser treatment: Regenlite pulse dye laser, Revlite laser, Thunder laser, Byonik laser and blue light therapy

-- Topical treatment: Antibiotics, benzoyl peroxide, retinoids, salicylic or azelaic acid
+- Topical treatment: benzoyl peroxide, retinoids, salicylic acid

-Regenlite is a novel laser technology that enables the management of inflammatory skin conditions without any discomfort, downtime or residual cell necrosis.
+Laser therapy is a technology that enables the management of inflammatory skin conditions without any discomfort, downtime or residual cell necrosis.
 It offers rapid results within 2-4 weeks after single treatments, results lasting 12+ weeks on all grades of acne

 Regenlite (also known as Nlite) is a laser which was the first laser to receive full FDA clearance for the treatment of inflammatory acne.
 Following a clinical study by Professor Chu published in the Lancet; Regenlite is proven to be comparable if not superior to existing medication for the treatment of acne with no side effects and long term results.
 In this study 87% of patients achieved significant improvement.

 How does it work?